Interacting conformal scalar in a wedge: Free scalar in a wedge

 where we defined \beq \chi \equiv \frac{\sqrt{1-\xi^2} +1}{\xi} \ , \eeq while for DN b.c.'s we get

-\subsubsection{$\boldsymbol{\theta=\pi/n}$ case in generic $\boldsymbol{d}$}
+\subsubsection{$\boldsymbol{\theta=\frac{\pi}{n}}$ case in generic $\boldsymbol{d}$}

-Another case in which the sum over $m$ simplifies is when $\theta = \pi/n$, with $n$ being a positive integer for DD and NN b.c.'s.
-Also in this case the details of the derivation are in Appendix \ref{app:prop}.
+Another case in which the sum over $m$ simplifies is when $\theta = \frac{\pi}{n}$, with $n \in \Z_{\geq 0}$ for DD and NN b.c.'s.
+Also in this case the details of the derivation are in App. \ref{app:prop}.
 The result is